 He is a specialist in GDS-compliant public sector websites and was commissioned to design the written content for the Be.Broxbourne health and wellbeing website, the Borough of Broxbourne Council, Welwyn and Hatfield Borough Council and the UK Visa and Citizenship Application Services (UKVCAS) websites.
 James also develops and delivers workshops for fiction writers and is a regular speaker at writers’ events.

 James has an MSt in Creative Writing from the University of Oxford and spent his placement as a submissions reader for Felicity Bryan Associates literary agency.
 He is a member of the Society of Authors and the International Flann O’Brien Society.
 He is a presenter on Frome FM’s On-Air Book Group and is one of the three founder members of the Cherwell and Avon Book Group.

-He is an occasional presenter on the Frome FM‘s On-Air Book Group, a volunteer for a Wiltshire-based preservation trust, a contributor to Carers UK‘s creative writing campaigns and was an ambassador and volunteer for Shooting Star Chase, a children’s hospice charity caring for babies, children and young people with life-limiting conditions.
+He is a contributor to Carers UK‘s creative writing campaigns and was an ambassador and volunteer for Shooting Star, a children’s hospice charity caring for babies, children and young people with life-limiting conditions.